AnjilKumarRajak/Hgast_Framework/README.md

-# HGAST: Hybrid Gender-Aware Speech and Text Translation
+# HGAST Framework: Hierarchical Gender Arbitration for Speech Translation

 A framework for gender-agreement correction in speech and text translation for Indo-Aryan languages (Hindi, Marathi, Gujarati).